Hot Pepper Products

 Birds Love It, Squirrels Not So Much

 Are critters stealing suet from your feeders?
 We have the solution.
-We've added some heat to some of our bird foods, including our exclusive seed cylinders, a no-melt suet dough cylinder, a no-melt suet cake and Jim's Birdacious Bark Butter Bits!
+We've added some heat to some of our bird foods, including our exclusive seed cylinders, a no-melt suet dough cylinder, a no-melt suet cake, Jim's Birdacious Bark Butter Bits & Bark Butter!

 Hot Pepper Bark Butter Bits: Newest to our line of hot pepper products these little suet balls are a perfect treat for your birds.
 As the colder temperatures arrive birds will really enjoy these little nuggets of energy.